Overview

 Reciprocity

-The Board currently has reciprocal licensing agreements with California, Florida, Georgia, Louisiana, South Carolina, Tennessee, and Virginia.
-These agreements allow currently licensed private investigators from these states to come into North Carolina for a specific period of time (30 days maximum, except for Tennessee, which is 15 days) to work a case that originated in their home state.
+The Board has reciprocal licensing agreements with California, Florida, Georgia, Louisiana, South Carolina, Tennessee, and Virginia.
+These agreements allow currently licensed private investigators from these states to enter North Carolina for a specific period (30 days maximum, except for Tennessee, which is 15 days) to work a case that originated in their home state.
 Visit the website for more detailed information on reciprocity rules.

 Join a North Carolina Private Investigator Association